Each Galaxy server is independent. How much disk space to allocate for users is determined by the administrators of the instance.

 Also see: Delete versus Delete Permanently

-Account quotas are fixed at Galaxy Main and are the largest offered on a public Galaxy server that we are aware of.
-For big projects, consider moving to a local or cloud Galaxy where you can control the resources.
+Account quotas are generally fixed at 250 Gb for Galaxy Main.
+Other Galaxy servers may differ for quota size and policy.
+For very large projects, consider moving to a local or cloud Galaxy where you can control the resources.